alvinj/UpdatePhotoContentTypeToDrupal8/README.md

     drush cr

+If you already did that, great.

 ### Make a backup

 Once you finish the initial D6->D8 migration, this is a good time to back up your D8 database and website files.
-For my website it takes close to 30 minutes to run the migration, so when you need to do that again and again, you'll find that it's easier to have these backups.
+For my website it takes close to 30 minutes to run the migration, so when you need to do that over and over again, you'll find that it's much faster to have these backups.

-### Create a new "PhotoD8" content type
+### Create a new “PhotoD8” content type

-Now you need to create a new "PhotoD8" content type.
+Now you need to create a new “PhotoD8” content type.
 You need this so you can migrated the data from the old "Photo" database tables to the new "PhotoD8" tables using SQL queries.

-To do this, go to the 'admin/structure/types/add' URI, and use (exact) these settings:
+To do this, go to the 'admin/structure/types/add' URI on your D8 site, and use (exact) these settings:

 * Name = "PhotoD8"
 * Description can be whatever you want it to be
 * Leave everything at its default values, click "Save and Manage Fields"

+>You need to use the “PhotoD8” name exactly as shown.
+This affects things in the database, and if you don’t use that name, my script won’t work.

 On the "Manage fields" screen that follows, click "Add field".
 On the "Add field" form that follows, use these settings: